Ghirro/gambit/README.md

 Or check out the [example app](https://github.com/Ghirro/gambit-github-example)

+## Changelog

+### 1.2.0
+* `logging: true` in reducer options now outputs a lot of information to console from your reducers
+* `strictMode: true` in reducer options prevents a lot of dumb mistakes: `state.user.set("1", { name: 'Mark' })` will warn you that 1 is a string.
+* Added a constant `GeneralConstants.MONITORED_VALUE_CHANGED` to allow for hooking in to contained components with debugging components
+* Using `reactErrorPatch.js` which shims render in React to make debugging of errors much easier.

 ## Upgrading to v1.* from v0.*

 There is a breaking change in v1.0 surrounding actionBlockers (hasNotBeenCalled and hasNotBeenCalledIn).